 The University Signature Mark

 The University Signature Mark is the primary identifying mark for Boise State University.
 It is to be used in all areas of communication with both internal and external audiences.
 The mark must appear on all publications and other visual mediums produced by Boise State University and its departments.
 The mark may not be altered and must follow usage guidelines.

 The “B” symbol together with the words ‘Boise State University’ in the prescribed format replaces the previous “diamond logo” as the primary mark for the university as of September 1, 2013.
 The Signature Mark is singular, strong and easily identifiable.
 Consistent usage helps make the Signature Mark a readily recognizable, compelling symbol that audiences can identify Boise State with.
 The “B” symbol should not be used without the Wordmark without express approval from email@example.com.

 The Bronco logo is the identifying mark for Boise State University’s athletic programs.
 No use of the Bronco logo other than by the Department of Athletics is allowed without prior permission from the Director of Trademark Licensing and Enforcement.
 Additionally, the use of the Bronco logo for commercial purposes is strictly licensed and monitored.
-Please visit the Office of Trademark Licensing and Enforcement page for more information.
+Please visit the Office of Trademark Licensing and Enforcement website for more information.

 Use of horse images